Back Squat

 Not everyone will be able to perform a great looking back squat, with good depth and control straight away, and the safest and most optimal technique often takes a while to learn well.

 Good shoulder, hip and ankle mobility are required to perform the back squat well.
 With over 65% of boxers demonstrating mobility issues around these areas, then a back squat isn’t often the best choice for these athletes.
-We’ll often have to adapt our programme and choose a different squatting variation, such as a safety bar squat, to match the athletes needs.
+We’ll often have to adapt our programme and choose a different squatting variation, such as a safety bar squat, to match the athlete

 When using high loads over large ranges of motion back squat also can make an athlete sore the next day, especially in the quadriceps, hamstrings, and glutes.
 This can negatively impact boxing training sessions, with soreness and fatigue.
 For this reason, we tend to include high load back squats in off season training blocks, or limit the reps to under 5 at a time.
 We’ll also include back squats later in the training week (Thursday/Friday) as opposed to earlier (Monday/Tuesday), so that if any soreness is experienced, it is experienced at the weekend when the athlete is not training.